Portrait of a craftsman wearing an apron looking away from the camera.

 • Gold House Ventures: This fund invests in Asian and Pacific Islander (API) entrepreneurs whose companies are transforming industries.
 It also offers a startup accelerator.

-• SBA loans: SBA 7(a) loans can be used for a variety of purposes, including expanding your business, securing more working capital, and procuring equipment.
-These loans often offer low interest rates and long repayment terms.
+• SBA loans: SBA 7(a) loans can be used for various purposes, including expanding your business, securing more working capital, and procuring equipment.
+These loans often offer low-interest rates and long repayment terms.
 You’re competing with other minority-owned small businesses, but SBA 7(a) loans can be a good option for AAPI business owners.
-And since the White House announced its initiative on Asian Americans and Pacific Islanders, you may have a competitive advantage for being approved for a government-backed loan.
+And since the White House announced its initiative on Asian Americans and Pacific Islanders, you may have a competitive advantage in being approved for a government-backed loan.

 There may also be grants in your local community, so check with some of the resources listed below to see if there’s anything you can take advantage of right in your area.